d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 <aside class="notice">Use this option to limit long login times.</aside>

-- **--filter [FILTER_ATTRIBUTE=FILTER_VALUE]**

-Optionally set a filter value for a filter attribute.
-This uses the provided filter for the currently selected type.

-<aside class="notice"> Use this flag to narrow down your results.
-For example, selecting a common type might return multiple objects that are all of that type.
-If you want to modify the properties of only one of those objects, use the filter flag to narrow down results based on properties.</aside>

-- **---j, --json**

-Optionally include this flag if you wish to change the displayed output to JSON format.
-Preserving the JSON data structure can make the information easier to parse.

 - **--path=PATH**

 Optionally set a starting point for data collection.
-If you do not specify a starting point, the default path will be `/rest/v1`.
+If you do not specify a starting point, the default path will be` /redfish/v1/`. (see [Path Option](#path-option) for more information).

-<aside class="notice">The <b>path</b> flag can only be specified at the time of login, so if you are already logged in to the server, the <b>path</b> flag will not change the path.
-If you are entering a command that isn’t the login command, but include your login information, you can still specify the <b>path</b> flag there.</aside>
+<aside class="notice">The <b>path</b> flag can only be specified at the time of login, so if you are already logged into the server, the <b>path</b> flag will not change the path.
+If you are entering a command that isn’t the <b>login</b> command, but includes your login information, you can still specify the path flag there.</aside>

-- **--logout**

-Optionally include the logout flag to log out of the server after this command is completed.
-You need to be logged in to use this flag.

 #### Inputs